mv-2112/canonical-openstack-docs/how-to/misc/configuring-sriov.rst

 Manual mode
 -----------

-During bootstrap, Canonical Openstack will determine if there are any SR-IOV capable network devices.
+Canonical Openstack will determine if there are any SR-IOV capable network devices.

 If so, the user will be asked to specify which SR-IOV devices should be exposed to Openstack tenants and the name of the corresponding Neutron